team23/b5/docs/02_Taskfile_format.md

 ```

 **Note:** The Taskfile is always executed inside the "run-path", which defaults to `build/`.
 Make
-sure to switch path, when neccessary.
+sure to switch path, when necessary.
 I recommend using a subshell (see
 ["( … )" subshell syntax](http://www.gnu.org/software/bash/manual/html_node/Command-Grouping.html)) when
 doing so.